Seattle Sounders FC: Dempsey/Martins years and first Supporters' Shield (2014–2015)

-2015 season

 Former Real Salt Lake general manager Garth Lagerwey was hired by the club in January 2015, replacing Adrian Hanauer.
 Seattle was unable to repeat their successes in the 2014 season.
 The season started with several key wins that saw the team at the top of the Western Conference by June.
 During a 2015 Lamar Hunt U.S. Open Cup match against the Portland Timbers on June 16, however, Obafemi Martins left the game with a groin injury and Clint Dempsey was suspended after tearing a referee's pocketbook, though he would be called away for the 2015 CONCACAF Gold Cup.

 The injury and suspension of the team's main attacking duo led to poor performances over the summer, with Seattle winning only one match in nine games.
 By late August, Martins had recovered and led the team to an eight-match unbeaten streak to secure a playoff spot, finishing fourth in the Western Conference.
 The Sounders had also successfully topped their group in the 2015–16 CONCACAF Champions League, beating the Vancouver Whitecaps and Club Deportivo Olimpia, with two wins, one draw, and one loss.
 Paraguayan international Nelson Haedo Valdez was signed as the club's newest Designated Player, and was joined by fellow international signings Andreas Ivanschitz and Román Torres in August 2015; Erik Friberg also returned to the club after his stint in Europe.

 During the playoff's opening knockout round, the Sounders defeated the LA Galaxy 3–2, ending a "curse" for the club, who had lost to LA in each of the three previous playoff matchups.
 The playoff run would end in the next round, the Western Conference semifinals against FC Dallas, during a penalty shootout after both teams were tied on aggregate score after extra time in Frisco, Texas.
 In November 2015, Adrian Hanauer was made majority owner of the club, succeeding Joe Roth.
 The club set a new attendance record during the 2015 season, with an average attendance of 44,247.